by Clive Couldwell

 The statistics are worrying.
 It’s four times more dangerous to have a hernia operation than to go without one if you’re over 65, according to the Harvard School of Public Health (New Eng J of Med, 6 December 1973).
 Death rates vary 14 fold between health districts, and up to 20 per cent of operations have to be repeated within five years.
 To make matters worse, this recurrence rate rises to 30 per cent following a second operation and by as much as 50 per cent after the third.

 In the UK, many patients are stuck on long NHS waiting lists.
 When it’s their turn for the knife, the quality of surgical skill required is described as, as best, “variable”, partly because the techniques used to perform the hernia repair vary.
+This is also the case in other parts of the world, such as in Canada with firms similar to the Activa Clinics handling these in a structured, but varying, manner.

 “In the past there have been many types of hernia repair hundreds of different sorts,” says John Alexander Williams, a surgeon who has carried out a number himself.
 “The fact that there are so many is a clear indication that most of them aren’t good because a lot have been tried and superceded.”